-- On 6 March 2015, the Appellant filed an appeal against the Appealed Decision with the CAS 10. in accordance with Article R47 et seq. of the Code of Sports-related Arbitration (the "Code").
-In his statement of appeal, the Appellant requested that this appeal be referred to a Sole Arbitrator. - On 30 March 2015, the parties were informed that the President of the Appeals Arbitration 11.
-Division, in accordance with Article R50 of the Code and following the First Respondent's silence on the issue, decided to refer this appeal to a three-member Panel. - On 7 April 2015, the Appellant nominated Mr. Jeffrey G. Benz, attorney-at-law in Los Angeles, 12.
-California and London, UK as arbitrator. - On 10 April 2015, the Appellant filed his appeal brief in accordance with Article R51 of the 13.
+- On 8 April 2015, the Appellant filed an appeal against the Appealed Decision with the CAS in 10. accordance with Article R47 et seq. of the Code of Sports-related Arbitration (the "Code") and nominated Mr. Jeffrey Benz, attorney-at-law in Los Angeles, California and London, UK as arbitrator. - On 4 May 2015, the Second Respondent filed its request to participate in this appeal as an interested party in accordance with Article R41.3 of the Code. - 12.
+On 19 May 2015, the CAS Court Office, in the absence of any objection from the Appellant and First Respondent, confirmed the participation of the Second Respondent in this appeal on

+- behalf of the President of the Appeals Arbitration Division in accordance with Article R41.3 of the Code. - 13.
+On 20 May 2015, the Appellant filed his appeal brief in accordance with Article R51 of the Code. - On 27 May 2015, the Second Respondent filed its objection to Admissibility and CAS 14.
+Jurisdiction.
+In doing so the Second Respondent requested that its objection be decided upon as a preliminary matter. - On 3 June 2015, the First Respondent filed its answer in accordance with Article R55 of the 15.
 Code.

-- On 4 May 2015, the Second Respondent filed its request to participate in this appeal as an interested party in accordance with Article R41.3 of the Code. - 15.
-On 19 May 2015, the CAS Court Office, in the absence of any objection from the Appellant and First Respondent, confirmed the participation of the Second Respondent in this appeal on behalf of the President of the Appeals Arbitration Division in accordance with Article R41.3 of the Code. - On 27 May 2015, the Second Respondent filed its objection to Admissibility and CAS Jurisdiction.
-In doing so the Second Respondent requested that its objection be decided upon as a preliminary matter. - 17.
-On 3 June 2015, the First Respondent filed its answer in accordance with Article R55 of the Code.
-The Second Respondent's deadline to file its answer was duly suspended in accordance with Article R32 of the Code. - 18.
-On 8 June 2015, the Appellant filed his response to the Second Respondent's objection to CAS jurisdiction. - 19.
-On 3 August 2015, the CAS Court Office confirmed with the parties that the Panel appointed to decide this appeal was as follows: - President: His Honour James Robert Reid QC, retired judge, West Liss, Hampshire, United Kingdom - Arbitrators: Mr Jeffrey G Benz, attorney-at-law, Los Angeles, USA and London, United Kingdom
+The Second Respondent's deadline to file its answer was duly suspended in accordance with Article R32 of the Code. - On 8 June 2015, the Appellant filed his response to the Second Respondent's objection to CAS 16. jurisdiction. - 17.
+On 3 August 2015, the CAS Court Office confirmed with the parties that the Panel appointed to decide this appeal was as follows:

+His Honour James Robert Reid QC, retired judge, West Liss, Hampshire, United President: Kingdom

+Arbitrators: Mr Jeffrey G Benz, attorney-at-law, Los Angeles, USA and London, United Kingdom